Bernhard Förster: Vegetarian colony

+Death

-The initiative was a failure for many reasons, not least the harsh environment.
-Förster, with unserviceable debts, drank heavily and became depressed.
-He eventually committed suicide by poisoning himself with a combination of morphine and strychnine in his room at the Hotel del Lago in San Bernardino, Paraguay on 3 June 1889.
-He was buried in San Bernardino.
+The initiative failed for many reasons, not least the harsh environment.
+Förster, beleaguered with debts, drank heavily and became depressed.
+He eventually committed suicide by poisoning himself with morphine and strychnine in his room at the Hotel del Lago in San Bernardino, Paraguay, on 3 June 1889.
 After his death, his widow Elisabeth wrote a book entitled Bernhard Förster's Colony New Germany in Paraguay.
-Intended to salvage Förster's reputation by portraying him as a hero, the book first appeared in print in 1891.
+Intended to salvage Förster's reputation by portraying him as a hero, it was published in 1891.